 - You might want to include a larger part of the base solid, for example to connect with target solids that are further apart.
 In the image below, we want to propagate the connection between the red and the yellow beam, so that the yellow and the green beam have a similar connection.

-To achieve this, we need to inflate the detail volume so that it overlaps the end faces of the green and the yellow beam.
+To achieve this, we need to inflate the detail volume so that it overlaps the end faces of the red and the yellow beam.

 Once the detail volume includes everything you want to propagate, you can go over to the second step: choosing where to apply the detail.
 For 3D detail volumes there is one last choice to make: Propagate the detail as a Block or as a Copy.
 If you choose to propagate the detail as a block, then it will group all detail objects into a new Block Definition and copy around references to this Block Definition.